guypeer8/skeleton.js/README.md

   RecordsList.size() === 100 ? unsub() : console.log('A push occured!
 Ahhhahaha');
 });

-unsub(); // Thats it, we have unsubscribed!
-All we did is invoked the function
+// And that's all there is to it! :)
 ```

 ---